zabbix/zabbix/src/go/plugins/postgres/README.md

     SQL query JSON format.

-Then JSON is proceeded by dependent items of :
+Then JSON is proceeded by dependent items of:

 - *pgsql.bgwriter.buffers_alloc* - number of buffers allocated.
 - pgsql.bgwriter.buffers_backend - number of buffers written directly by a backend.
 - pgsql.bgwriter.maxwritten_clean - number of times the background writer stopped a cleaning scan because it had written too many buffers.
 - pgsql.bgwriter.buffers_backend_fsync - number of times a backend had to execute its own fsync call (normally the background writer handles those even when the backend does its own write).
 - pgsql.bgwriter.buffers_clean - number of buffers written by the background writer.
 - pgsql.bgwriter.buffers_checkpoint - number of buffers written during checkpoints.
 - pgsql.bgwriter.checkpoints_timed - number of scheduled checkpoints that have been performed.
 - pgsql.bgwriter.checkpoints_req - number of requested checkpoints that have been performed.
 - pgsql.bgwriter.checkpoint_write_time - total amount of time that has been spent in the portion of checkpoint processing where files are written to disk, in milliseconds.
 - pgsql.bgwriter.sync_time - total amount of time that has been spent in the portion of checkpoint processing where files are synchronized to disk.

 **pgsql.autovacum.count[uri,username,password,dbName]** — number of autovacuum workers.
 *Params:*